Lake Norconian Club: Recent history

 In 1995, the Navy released a study that concluded that no aspect of the Norconian resort era facilities qualified for National Register of Historic Places listing.
-The City of Norco responded to this report by commissioning an independent study of the property's historical significance.
+The City of Norco responded by commissioning an independent study of the property's historical significance.
 This study found that 19 structures, buildings, and features from the Norconian's resort era were eligible for National Register listing.
 Subsequently, in 2000, these structures, buildings, and features were placed on the National Register as the Norconian Resort Historic District.
-The City funded report did not include the property's World War II and post-World War II histories, but recommended they be separately studied.
+The city-funded report did not include the property's World War II and post-World War II histories, but recommended they be separately studied.
 In 2014, the Navy submitted its historic resources survey and evaluation of these two eras to California State Historic Preservation Officer (SHPO) Carol Rowland Nawi, and the SHPO issued her concurrence with the Navy's report and findings.
 As it did in the late 1990s, the City of Norco has commissioned an independent survey and evaluation of the property's Naval Hospital and Naval RDT&E eras.

 In 2004, a State of California study concluded that the main hotel building was not in compliance with current earthquake construction standards, and it was subsequently abandoned.
 Today, this 250,000 square foot Spanish Colonial Revival building sits behind twenty-foot-high chain link and concertina wire fences, crumbling from neglect.
 Inside, chandeliers, hand painted ceilings, Catalina tiled floors and walls, and other features are often exposed through holes in the roof.
-In 2015, the Lake Norconian Club Foundation filed a lawsuit to force the State of California to obey its own rules that require state agencies to maintain and protect historic buildings on their properties.
-Prior to filing its lawsuit, this nonprofit organization had devoted over a decade trying to convince the State to maintain the building.
+In 2014, the Lake Norconian Club Foundation filed a lawsuit to force the State of California to obey California law, which requires state agencies to maintain and protect historic buildings on their properties.